Polynomial Curve Systems are Exponentially Decaying: Hubbard tree

+Thus each edge eventually covers itself more than once after a number of iterations.
+That is, for each $e_i$, there are two disjoint subintervals of $e_i$, say $I$ and $J$, and an integer $n \ge 1$ such that $f^n: I \to e_i$ and $f^n: J \to e_i$ are homeomorphisms.
+We call such an edge an \emph{expanding edge}.
+By definition, we clearly have the following proposition.

+\begin{prop} Suppose $e$ is an expanding edge.
+Then $e$ contains a repelling periodic point $z$ in the interior of $e$ with period $p$ so that the following property holds: for any small interval neighborhood $I$ of $z$, there exist two disjoint subintervals $I_1 , I_2 \subset I$ with $z \in I_1$ and an integer $l \ge 1$ such that $f^{lp} : I_1 \to e$ and $f^{lp}: I_2\to e$ are homeomorphisms. \end{prop}

-So each edge will eventually covering itself more than one time after a number of iterations.
-We call such an edge an $\emph{expanding}$ edge.
-It is clear that an expanding contains infinitely many repelling periodic points.
-There is some edge, which is eventually mapped homeomorphically onto itself.
-Since PCF polynomial expands the orbifold metric, such edge must have one of its end points being a super-attracting periodic point.
-We call such an edge an $\emph{attracting}$ edge.
-In the case of Douady's rabbit, we see the transformation of the edges, So each edge is an attracting edge.
-See Figures 7 and 8 for an illustration.
-There are Hubbard trees for which some edges are neither expanding nor attracting.
-But we have
+There exist edges that are eventually mapped homeomorphically onto themselves.
+Since a PCF polynomial expands the orbifold metric, such an edge must have at least one of its endpoints being a super-attracting periodic point.
+We call such an edge an \emph{attracting edge}.